snarkdotart/snarkcontract/README.md

 contract SnarkERC721 is Ownable, SupportsInterfaceWithLookup, ERC721
 ```

+[Truffle framework](https://www.trufflesuite.com/truffle) and [Ganache](https://www.trufflesuite.com/ganache) are required to run tests on the contracts.
+Contracts from the [openzeppelin](https://openzeppelin.org) library were used during development.
+The secondary sale transactions rely on [OpenSea](https://opensea.io/assets/89secondsatomized) platform.\

+Feel free to explore our contracts.
+Most function names are self-explanatory to imply their usage.
 Most of an auxiliary functions were moved to libraries which work with data for each contract individually.
-They are located in the 'snarklibs' folder.
+They are located in the 'snarklibs' folder.\

-> Note: the secondary sale works on [OpenSea](https://opensea.io/assets/89secondsatomized) platform.

-Feel free to explore our contracts.
-Most function names are self-explanatory to imply their usage.\
 See the following remarks regarding several functions that require additional explanation:

 - function **addToken**() of *SnarkBase contract* creates a new token and moves it to the artist's wallet as soon as it created.
 A profit share scheme has to exist before the token minting begins;